 Get up and keep fighting

 "U.22 Vietnam needs time to perfect their skills because the players lack practical experience, especially in domestic tournaments.
-That's football.
+That is football.
 Returning to the mental aspect, although U.22 Vietnam lost by 2 goals, they tried very hard to ignore their mistakes and equalize.
-With these mistakes, if we look at them positively, we can improve, even in terms of playing style.
-I don't blame the players, because football has wins and losses.
+With these mistakes, if viewed positively, they can improve, even in terms of playing style.
+I do not blame the players, because football has wins and losses.
 After today's match, I think that this generation of players, unlike many people think, they have potential and in the future they can achieve better results," said coach Troussier.

 The players need more playing opportunities, more youth matches, etc. These are the aspects that can follow this tournament.
 However, in Coach Troussier's long-term plan for Vietnamese football, the SEA Games will not be the final destination.
 The young players still have a long way to go.
 So let's stand up and be stronger to overcome today's sadness.